Super-Protocol/docs/docs/developers/deployment_guides/nodejs_tunnels/minecraft.md

 sidebar_position: 6
 ---

-This overview describes the process of launching a Minecraft server and client on the Super Protocol platform.
+This overview describes the process of launching a Minecraft server and client on the Super Protocol platform and locally as well.

 This example demonstrates the capability to run dynamic applications in a Trusted Execution Environment (TEE) using tools such as the [Tunnel Server](/developers/architecture/tunnels/tunnel_server) and [Tunnel Client](/developers/architecture/tunnels/tunnel_client).